-During the second half of 2017/18 (resource dependent)6 a thorough stakeholder review will culminate in a paper to the HSSC seeking endorsement of version 1.0.0 and a recommendation to seek M.S. approval to publish.
+During the second half of 2017/18 (resource dependent) a thorough stakeholder review will culminate in a paper to the HSSC seeking endorsement of version 1.0.0 and a recommendation to seek the approval of IHO Member States to publish.

-This version will contain a caveat stating that S-101 is still not available for across the board implementation and will be only used for testing until an announcement is made about a final release date through the IHB.
+This version will contain a caveat stating that S-101 is still not available for across the board implementation and will be only used for testing until an announcement is made about a final release date through the IHO Secretariat.